aryanmamania/React_Documentation/Readme.md

 2) REUSABILITY
 Reusability means that we can reuse same components in multiple different places within your project

-// Components : Components can be considered as building blocks by which different parts of user interface is built for example : button , navbar etc

 3) FLEXIBILITY
 Flexibility in React means the code is easier to work with and update because it's built in small, separate pieces called components.
 This makes React code easier to understand and maintain compared to other frontend frameworks.